sharmasas/qiskit-sdk-py/README.md

 ### Setup you enviroment

 We recomend using python virtual environments to improve your experience.
-[Setup the environment](doc/install.rst#3.1-Setup-the-environment)
+Refer to our [Environment Setup documentation](doc/install.rst#3.1-Setup-the-environment) for more information.

 ## Create your first Quantum Program